 Written by Max Beilby for Darwinian Business.

-The Social Instinct: How Cooperation Shaped the World is published by Penguin.
+Ritual: How Seemingly Senseless Acts Make Life Worth Living is published by Profile Books.
 Click here to buy a copy.